EndPointCorp/end-point-blog/2016/03/23/learning-from-data-basics-naive-bayes.html.md

 ### Where is the complexity?

 The approach described above doesn’t seem that exciting or complex.
 Usually reading about probability theory applied in the field of machine learning requires going through quite a dense set of mathematical notions.
 The field is also being actively worked on by researchers.
-This implies a huge complexity — certainly not the simple definition of probability that we got used to in high school.
+This implies a huge complexity—​certainly not the simple definition of probability that we got used to in high school.

 The problem becomes a bit more complex if you consider efficiency of computing the probabilities.
-In our example, the joined probability distribution — to fully describe the scenario — needs to specify probability values for 383 cases:
+In our example, the joined probability distribution—​to fully describe the scenario—​needs to specify probability values for 383 cases:

 ```ruby
 p(:veggies, :teens, :male, :single, :us) # one of 384 combinations